Skip to main content Link Search Menu Expand Document (external link)

 Signature

-export declare const rotate: {
+declare const rotate: {

 (n: number): <S extends Iterable<any>>(self: S) => ReadonlyArray.With<S, ReadonlyArray.Infer<S>>